 Sentence Starters Introduce The Most Important Idea First

-The reader also looks to these words at the beginning of the sentence to determine the sentence’s tone, whether it is a statement, a question, or an exclamation.
-Therefore, the most critical sentence starters are those that make it clear what the sentence is about and set the tone.
+The reader also looks to these words at the beginning of the sentence to determine its tone: a statement, a question, or an exclamation.
+Therefore, the most critical sentence starters are those that clarify what the sentence is about and set the tone.

 Starting With A Relative Pronoun